The Staffing Summit

 - Designing a needs-based staffing model

-The provisional programme for the summit can be viewed here.
+The programme and the presenters at the summit can be viewed here.

 Case studies for the Staffing Summit

-An independent researcher is being employed to undertake case study work in a representative sample of schools to identify the gaps between resourcing and need in our sector.
-This will involve having the researcher in school for a day during term 2.
-The case studies can be anonymised if you wish and will be presented at the summit.
+A researcher was employed to undertake case study work in a representative sample of schools to identify the gaps between resourcing and need in our sector.
+This involved having the researcher in school for a day during term 2.

-Peter Blatchford is Emeritus Professor in Psychology and Education at the University College London (UCL) Institute of Education.
-He directed the large-scale five year Deployment and impact of support staff in schools (DISS) project funded by the English and Welsh Governments, which was voted one of the 40 most influential educational research project of the last 40 years by the British Educational Research Association.
-He co-directed the follow up Effective Deployment of Teaching Assistants (EDTA), Making a Statement (MAST) and Special Educational Needs in Secondary Education (SENSE) projects.
+Professor Blatchford directed the large-scale five-year Deployment and impact of support staff in schools (DISS) project funded by the English and Welsh Governments, which was voted one of the 40 most influential educational research project of the last 40 years by the British Educational Research Association.
+He co-directed the follow-up Effective Deployment of Teaching Assistants (EDTA), Making a Statement (MAST) and Special Educational Needs in Secondary Education (SENSE) projects.

 He has also directed two other large-scale funded projects – a programme of research on the educational effects of class size differences and pupil adult ratios (CSPAR), and an ESRC funded programme of research on collaborative group work (SPRinG) and grouping practices in schools.